-We conduct different types of audits (including unannounced audits) depending on the circumstances, which help us to understand how our Product Suppliers work, identify potential risk areas and support our Product Suppliers in meeting required standards.
+We conduct different types of audits (including unannounced audits, full audit assessments for new sites, follow up visits, etc.) depending on the circumstances, which help us to understand how our Product Suppliers work, identify potential risk areas and support our Product Suppliers in meeting required standards.

 We ensure we always conduct a thorough risk assessment before auditing a supplier, engage with stakeholders such as other brands where we share suppliers and consult local experts to be aware of common risks in the area.
-We aim to conduct audits in a collaborative way with our suppliers, providing details of how and why we assess their practices, to help them conduct their own audits and develop strong monitoring systems internally and in their own supply chain.
-We continue to utilize the new onboarding methodology for subcontractors developed in 2021.
+We aim to conduct audits in a collaborative way with our suppliers, providing details of how and why we assess their practices.
+We continue to utilise the new onboarding methodology for subcontractors developed in 2021.
 It is very important to us that our direct suppliers become more responsible and aware of key challenges in global supply chains and that is why we have decided to involve them more in the monitoring process.
 Through the onboarding process we now ask and support direct vendors with gathering the correct information from their subcontractors before proposing them to SMC.
 In this way we ensure they get in contact with the site and understand their ways of working rather than relying exclusively on our assessments.
+Evaluations on sites to visit and assess, especially in terms of continuous monitoring, are done on a case by case approach, based considering all of the above as well as the map of suppliers involved in production that is made by the CSR & Human Rights team every production launch.